d4tagirl/d4tagirl.com/_posts/2017-01-23-what-demographics-voted-for-trump.md

 ## 1  0.07824223
 ```

-But since I've been doing my research, it became clear that in this case I could not treat this measure without further considerations.
+But since I've been doing my research, it has become clear that in this case I could not treat this measure without further considerations.

 Let's suppose I have a model that predicts for all cases Trump as the winner.
 It would have a missclassification error of 15%, *not so bad!* But it is definitely not a great model: it would be 100% accurate for predicting counties where Trump won, but it would be wrong for *all* of the counties where Clinton won.
 This is known as the *Accuracy Paradox*, and that is why we need some alternatives to measure how good is this tree in predicting the county's winner.